-Electroslag welding also known as ESW is a single-pass welding technique that is designed for joining thicker materials.
+Electroslag welding, also known as ESW, is a single-pass welding technique that is designed for joining thicker materials.
 The process is often done in a vertical or near-vertical position.
-ESW is a semi-automatic process, making it faster and more efficient, also, it uses filler metal and heat generated between two materials from an arc and electrical resistance makes it highly productive.
+ESW is a semi-automatic process, making it faster and more efficient.

 Electroslag welding is mainly used for joining low-carbon steel plates and very thick sections.
-It is also used on structural steel if certain precautions are adhered.
-Also, they are used for large cross-section aluminum busbars.
-The slag in its name helps to protect the weld from oxidation and contamination from the atmosphere. it also keeps the molten weld pool joint as it cools, which is necessary for out-of-position welding.
+It is also used on structural steel if certain precautions are adhered to.
+Furthermore, they are used for large cross-section aluminum busbars.

 What is Electroslag Welding?

-ESW is a combination of both arc welding and resistance welding because, in the beginning, the heat is generated when the electrode is stuck to the workpiece, leading to a melt flux and creating a molten pool on the joint surface.
+ESW is a combination of both arc welding and resistance welding because, initially, the heat is generated when the electrode is stuck to the workpiece, leading to a melt flux and creating a molten pool on the joint surface.
 The current now flows between the pool and the heat, developed due to electric resistance.

 Applications of Electroslag Welding